We have partnered with an array of speakers who are recognised in their field for their extensive knowledge.

 After graduating from University College Dublin with a degree in Veterinary Medicine, Natasha obtained an RCVS Certificate in Veterinary Ophthalmology in 2004.
 She later joined the Eye Veterinary Clinic in Herefordshire where she completed an alternative residency programme for the RCVS Diploma in Veterinary Ophthalmology which she obtained in 2011.
 Natasha is a Veterinary Council of Ireland recognised specialist in Veterinary Ophthalmology.
 She has published journal articles, textbook chapters and two textbooks, as well as creating education apps in veterinary ophthalmology.
 She is a lecturer and examiner for the BSAVA, and she is a panellist for the BVA/KC/ISDS scheme, examining eyes of dogs intended for breeding.

 Nora graduated from the Ludwig-Maximilian University in Munich Germany in 2004.
 She conducted a two year field study on Lemur ecology in Sahamalaza, North Northwest Madagascar and gained her PhD from the Justus-Liebig University Gießen Germany in 2007.
 She moved to England, where she worked 10 years in small animal first opinion practice, spending more and more time focusing on veterinary dentistry.
-For the last four years Nora has worked as “Dental Consultant” for several small animal vet practices and Zoos in the UK and in Ireland.
+For the last four years Nora has worked as “Dental Consultant” for several small animal vet practices and Zoos in the UK and in Ireland and has also recently been awarded the ISVPS Certificate in Small Animal Dentistry & Oral Surgery.
+Nora has achieved this by studying the Improve International Dental & Oral Surgery Course.
 She moved with her husband and three children to Ireland in Summer 2020, lives in Dublin Zoo and is currently studying for the Improve International Certificate to become and advanced practitioner in Dentistry and Oral-facial surgery.